 There are several benefits when it comes to waiting to buy baby products.
 First of all, unless you live somewhere completely obscure, you can usually get all of your baby products very quickly.
 When you come across something you need, the solution is usually as easy as walking or driving to the store to pick up the item.
 In the event that the item needs to be ordered and shipped, there are shipping options that will get the item to you within a couple of days.

-There are a couple of other tips that I go over in my video that worked for me, and I think they could work for you, too.
+There are a couple of other tips that worked for me that I go over in my video, and I think they could work for you, too.
 Being a new mom is scary and you want to be prepared, but I found that there were a lot of products that I thought were necessities which I barely used.

 So, for all of you new moms, do you fall into this category?
 Tell me what tips you use to avoid overspending!